Code-Institute-Submissions/DogMassagePluto/README.md

 I wanted to create a simple and friendly website with light colours and with all the information on one page, so that it becomes a scrollable website.

 ## User Stories
-<strong>User Story 1:</strong> Owner of an old dog with stiff muscles in his legs, who would like to know what he can do for his dog to make the less stiff.
+<strong>User Story 1:</strong> Owner of an old dog with stiff muscles in his legs, who would like to know what he can do for his dog to make the muscles less stiff.
 <br><br>
 <strong>User Story 2:</strong> Owner of a stressed dog when seeing other dogs, who wants to know how to ease the tension of his dog.
 <br><br>